 The majority of footways are not routinely salted.

-In times of prolonged icy weather, or when snow remains on the ground, we may treat major footways i.e. main shopping areas.
+In times of prolonged icy weather, or when snow remains on the ground, we may treat major footways, such as main shopping areas.

 Cycleways will normally be treated in the same way as footways.

 Don’t forget shaded cycleways are likely to remain icy longer than those in the sun.

 In prolonged periods of icy weather or when snow remains on the ground, cycleways will be treated in a priority order depending on their use and accessibility.

 The Department for Transport (DfT) has published guidance about clearing snow outside:

 - public spaces